 While there does not appear to be a single cause, some people are more predisposed than others to developing substance-use disorders.
-This predisposition is largely based on genetic, environmental, social, and biological factors that vary from person to person.
-Many people with substance-use disorders have cross addiction and mental health issues.
-Children of parents with substance abuse disorders are at higher than average risk of developing the disorders themselves.
-Substance-use disorders and withdrawal symptoms can also be caused by the addictive nature of the substance itself.
+This predisposition is based on genetic and environmental factors that vary from person to person.
+Many people with substance-use disorders have more than one addiction or mental health issue.
+Children of parents with substance-use disorders are at higher than average risk of developing the disorders themselves.
+Substance-use disorders and withdrawal symptoms can also be caused by the addictive nature of the substances.

-Substance-related addiction disorders are treated like any chronic disease that may be managed or go into remission but always with a chance that relapse could occur.
-While medical attention is not generally required for some of the substance-related disorders, such as those that involve overuse of tobacco, cannabis, or caffeine, medication or behavioral interventions, including recovery programs (such as harm reduction) and support groups (such as AA) can help diminish cravings and other symptoms of withdrawal and improve the likelihood of quitting substance use once and for all.
+Substance-related disorders are treated like any chronic disease that may be managed or go into remission but with a chance that relapse could occur.
+While medical attention is not usually required for some substance-related disorders, such as those that involve overuse of tobacco, cannabis, or caffeine, medication or behavioral interventions, including recovery programs and support groups (such as AA) can help a person deal with cravings and other symptoms of withdrawal and improve the likelihood of quitting substance use for good.

 - American Psychiatric Association.
 Understanding Mental Disorders: Your Guide to DSM-5.
 2015.
 American Psychiatric Publishing.